-- 5.36 In 1987, the Countryside Commission announced proposals for a longterm project to create a new National Forest in lowland England.
+- 5.36 In 1987, the Countryside Commission announced proposals for a long-term project to create a new National Forest in lowland England.
 In 1990, an area of 200 square miles was chosen spanning Leicestershire, Derbyshire and Staffordshire.
-Linking the ancient forests of Needwood and Charnwood, it is an area that at the outset possessed only 6% tree cover and included tracts of land that had been stripped bare by mining and clay working, leaving dereliction and economic decline. - 5.37 The ultimate goal for the National Forest is to achieve the overall vision of the National Forest Strategy, which sets an overarching aim for a third of all land to be wooded and some 15 million trees to be planted.
-Overseeing the project is the National Forest Company, which acts as a catalyst and participates in major bids for national and European funds.
+Linking the ancient forests of Needwood and Charnwood, it is an area that at the outset possessed only 6% tree cover and included tracts of land that had been stripped bare by mining and clay working, leaving dereliction and economic decline. - 5.37 The ultimate goal for the National Forest is to achieve the overall vision of the National Forest Strategy, which sets an overarching aim for a third of all land to be wooded.
+As of 2015, 20% of the land within the National Forest boundary was covered by woodland.
+Overseeing the project is the National Forest Company, which leads the creation of the Forest and is a Non-departmental Public Body sponsored by the Department of the Environment, Food and Rural Affairs.
 Part of its brief is to forge innovative partnerships with local authorities, farmers, landowners, companies and local communities.
-It has also published planting guidelines for new woodland.
-As of 2014 nearly 20% of the land within the National Forest boundary was covered by woodland. - 5.38 Approximately two-thirds of Charnwood Forest lies within the designated area of the National Forest.
+The National Forest Company has also published a

+- Guide for Developers and Planners, which includes planting guidelines, and a Design Charter, which sets out how development is expected to reflect the character of the National Forest through the use of visible timber in construction, the use of green roofs and through sustainable design. - Approximately two-thirds of Charnwood Forest lies within the designated 5.38 area of the National Forest.
 The National Forest beyond the boundary of the Charnwood Forest is recognised as providing opportunities for a range of leisure and tourist facilities, including noisy sports, and as a significant example of sustainable development, as it addresses social, economic, recreational and environmental issues as well as bringing derelict land back into use.
 In implementing the sustainable tourism vision and action plan for the National Forest beyond the boundary of the Charnwood Forest, the multipurpose objectives of the National Forest can best be addressed through a range of high quality facilities to be provided with priority given to areas that are currently derelict or subject to mineral workings.
 These sites should predominantly be those that attract large numbers of visitors.
 In considering proposals for the Forest, it is also important that due regard is given to nature conservation and cultural heritage sensitivities and opportunities.